The Ergodic Theorem for Random Walks on Finite Quantum Groups: Introduction

 This generalises to arbitrary finite groups.
 Given independent and identically distributed $s_i\sim \nu\in M_p(G)$, consider the random variable:

 If the convolution powers $(\nu^{\star k})_{k\geq 1}$ converge to the uniform distribution $\pi\in M_p(G)$, the random walk is said to be \emph{ergodic}.

-Although, Diaconis \cite{DiaconisStAndrews} references the appearance of the random transposition shuffle in an enumerative combinatorics problem in the study of Riemann Spheres, considered by Hurwitz in the 1890s, the study of random walks on finite groups probably has its roots in questions of Markov \cite{Markov} and Borel (and coauthors) \cite{Borel}, who asked which card shuffles would mix up a deck of cards.
+The study of random walks on finite groups probably has its roots in questions of Markov \cite{Markov} and Borel (and coauthors) \cite{Borel}, who asked which card shuffles would mix up a deck of cards.
 This qualitative question, the inspiration for the current work, is answered by a folklore theorem, which gives conditions on the support of the \emph{driving} probability that are equivalent to ergodicity:

-{\bf Theorem.} {\em Ergodic Theorem for Random Walks on Finite Groups} Let $\nu\in M_p(G)$ be a probability on a finite group $G$.
-The associated random walk is ergodic if and only if $\nu$ is not concentrated on a proper subgroup nor the coset of a proper normal subgroup $\bullet$
+\begin{theorem}(Ergodic Theorem for Random Walks on Finite Groups) Let $\nu\in M_p(G)$ be a probability on a finite group $G$.
+The associated random walk is ergodic if and only if $\nu$ is not concentrated on a proper subgroup nor the coset of a proper normal subgroup $\bullet$ \end{theorem}

-One might remark that the detection of whether or not a subset is concentrated on a proper subgroup, or on a coset of a proper normal subgroup, is non-trivial in itself.
-The (rarely written down) proof may be found in the MSc thesis \cite{MSc}, and gives one an idea how to carry out the detection of this condition.

-What follows this qualitative question is the quantitative: if a given random walk on a finite group is ergodic, how many transitions $k$ before the distribution of $\xi_k$ is `close' to uniform?
-The distance to uniform is measured using \emph{total variation distance}:

-The representation-theoretic upper bound lemma of Diaconis and Shahshahani \cite{DS} proved a most useful tool in answering this question and coming up with estimates of convergence rates for many random walks.

 The study of random walks on finite groups, under the programme of quantum probability, extends in a natural way to the study of random walks on \emph{quantum} groups.
 Early work on quantum stochastic processes by various authors led to random walks on duals of compact groups (particularly Biane, see \cite{FG} for references), and other examples, but Franz and Gohm \cite{FG} defined with clarity a \emph{random walk on a (finite) quantum group}.